georgiagracetully/RibonanzaNet-SM/README.md

 # RibonanzaNet-SM

 Fine-tuning RibonanzaNet on small RNA datasets for chemical reactivity profile prediction.
+Details on theory behind the project can be found [here](https://georgiagracetully.github.io/portfolio/project-5/)

 ## Overview